ralphlange/opcUaUnifiedAutomation/README.md

 * LINR field of ai/ao records:

-  - LINR='NO CONVERSION': The OPC value is direct written to the VAL field.
+  - LINR="NO CONVERSION": The OPC value is direct written to (taken from) the VAL field, SMOO filtering is done by the device support.
-    SMOO filter is done by the device support.
+  - LINR="SLOPE": The OPC value is written to (taken from) the RVAL field, conversion is performed by the record.

-  - LINR='SLOPE': The OPC value is written to the RVAL field and the record conversion is performed.
+* If SCAN and OROC of an ao record are set, the record will change its output as expected.

-* If OROC of ao-record and SCAN is set, the record will change its output as expected.
+* Waveform: Data conversion from native OpcUa type to the waveform record's FTVL type is supported.

-* waveform: Data conversion from native OpcUa type to waveform.FTVL type is supported.
+* Timestamps: When setting TSE="-2" the OPC UA server timestamp is used.

-* Timestamps: Default is the EPICS timestamp.
-With setting TSE="-2" the timestamp of the server will be used.
+* Initial connection and reconnection are handled appropriately.

-* Server needs to be up when starting iocShell, but it will reconnect if server is down for a while.
+  The retry interval for the initial connection can be set using the variable `connectInterval` (double), the default is 10.0 [sec].

 ## EPICS Database Examples: